Man shot outside Orange County hookah lounge

-ORANGE COUNTY, Fla. - A man was shot early Monday outside an Orange County hookah lounge, according to authorities.
+ORANGE COUNTY, Fla. - A man was shot and critically injured early Monday outside an Orange County hookah lounge, according to authorities.

-The shooting was reported at the Real Hookah Lounge on Goldenrod Road near Alachua Street.
+The shooting was reported around 3 a.m. at the Real Hookah Lounge on Goldenrod Road near Alachua Street.

-The shooting victim was dropped off at AdventHealth East Hospital, prompting an investigation.
-Officials said the man was in serious but stable condition.
+The shooting victim, a 28-year-old man, was dropped off at AdventHealth East Hospital, prompting an investigation.

 Video showed about a dozen people detained outside the lounge, but deputies said no one has been taken into custody and no arrests have been made.